 At the end of the day, it’s not about the technology you used.
 What “counts” as relevant experience is the putting something visual and tentative in front of people who will actually use the finished product and getting their feedback.

-Learn More About Creating Wireframes (and Use Cases Too)
+How to Learn More About Wireframes (and so much more…)